-Rike Pätzold consults, writes, teaches and is passionate about emergence, collaboration, futures literacy and how to deal well with uncertainty and complexity.
+Rike Pätzold consults, writes, teaches and is passionate about Emergence, Collaboration, Futures Literacy, Systems Change and how to deal well with Uncertainty and Complexity.

 As a SPEAKER Rike focusses on how to navigate Uncertainty and foster conditions for Emergence.